rasmodev/Sepsis-Classification-ML-Project-with-FastAPI-Deployment/README.md

 I deployed the model as a FastAPI web service, creating an API for sepsis prediction.
 I provided an easy-to-use interface for users to input patient data and receive predictions.
-Feedback (Optional):

-In real-world applications, this step involves collecting feedback from users and monitoring the model's performance.
-Documentation:

-I documented the entire project, including data sources, preprocessing steps, modeling techniques, and API usage, to facilitate future reference and collaboration.
 By following the CRISP-DM methodology, I systematically addressed the sepsis prediction problem, from understanding the business context to deploying a machine learning model as a practical tool for early sepsis detection in clinical settings.

 # Author